-All newly hired faculty on tenure track at Triton College undergo a rigorous six-semester tenure track process for granting of tenure status by the college.
-As the new faculty proceed from their first to their sixth semester of the tenure track, the faculty member is expected to demonstrate growth in areas important to the college's mission ranging from teaching and classroom excellence, involvement, and engagement in departmental and college-wide initiatives to service to the college and outside community.
+All newly hired faculty on the tenure track at Triton College undergo a rigorous six-semester tenure track process for granting of tenure status by the college.
+As the new faculty proceed from their first to their sixth semester of the tenure track, the faculty member is expected to demonstrate growth in areas important to the college's mission, ranging from teaching and classroom excellence to involvement and engagement in departmental and college-wide initiatives to service to the college and outside community.
+The guidelines are slightly different for 12-month faculty librarians and counselors due to the nature of their work.